JoseSzycho/nodejs_development_course/05_class/homework/README.md

 The tests of each task are provided in the ```tests``` folder.
 Each test file have the name ```task#.test.js```, where _#_ is the task number.

-Each test file contains the tests of all the subtask of the task.
+Each test file contains the tests of all the subtasks of the task.